 - We also plan to offer classes and clubs to reach those students who can’t commit the time required to be on a competitive team.

 If you would like to be involved in any way, please fill out our contact us form.
-Interested students will be invited to open houses this fall, as well as classes we will offer in the spring and summer of 2020.
+Interested students will be invited to open houses to see if our robotics team a good fit for now or the future.
 We are also looking for other mentors and coaches, local business sponsors, community leaders, and anyone willing to help out in any way!

 In 2016, my son Michael was introduced to robotics through a week-long summer course hosted by “Lord of the Bricks”, a robotics team in Mechanicsville.
 That fall, he joined the team, and I signed up as a team mentor.
 For three years, we commuted 40 minutes to team meetings twice a week or more.
 I soon became a coach, and I watched amazed as Michael and his teammates grew in confidence, technical knowledge, and teamwork.
 It has been “the hardest fun” they’ve ever had.
 While the impact was worth the travel time, we believed the time had come for us to bring what we have learned to our community in New Kent, Virginia.
 We have been overjoyed by the response from the families, businesses, and community leaders.
 We are excited to see how this robotics program will grow.